 Welcome – this is my fifth year as Head of Forbes College and I am so excited to meet all of you!
 I mean that quite literally, and while approaching me (in person or virtually) might sound intimidating to some of you, please do not hesitate – it would bring me so much joy to converse with each and every one of you.
 In fact, if you approached me you would help me do my job.
 And what is my job as Head?
 Good question!
 I am here to oversee that all of you feel welcome and part of a close community.

-Before we meet in person, let me introduce myself.
+Before we meet, let me introduce myself.
 I was born in Argentina.
 My family moved here in the early 70’s, when I was a toddler.
 Since my family believed for many years that we would eventually move back to our birth country, I attended the Argentine School every Saturday in Queens NYC while growing up in NJ.
 The Verrazano Narrows Bridge, which we would cross en route to school, fascinated me!
 And the views of Manhattan with the huge skyscrapers – wow!!
 By the age of ten I knew that I wanted to be an engineer and design and build these fantastic structures – and I did.
 Before coming to academia, I was a designer in NYC and had the experience of designing some really tall or really complex buildings.

 But my greatest passion is my family.
-I have been married to Richard for 22 years and we have four children: our daughter is the oldest, and then we have three sons, all of whom play ice hockey – so look for me at Baker Rink!
-Our two oldest children are currently in college, and we have one son in middle school, and another in elementary school.
-I love being a part of a large family – but I suspect that my definition of ‘large family’ will evolve in the next few years while at Forbes!
-I think it will be a great new experience for all of us – and I can’t wait to see what life has in store for me, and all of you, in this Forbes-phase of our lives!
+I have been married to Richard for 26 years and we have four children: our daughter is the oldest, and then we have three sons, all of whom play ice hockey – so look for me at Baker Rink!
+Our two oldest have graduated from college, and our two younger sons are in high school.
+I love being a part of a large family – and my definition of ‘large family’ has evolved while at Forbes.
+I am excited that you are a part of this strong community, which to me and many others feels like an extended family.